Business Management, International Business Concentration, BSBA

-Shippensburg University's AACSB-accredited Management, International Management Concentration, BSBA program provides you with knowledge of business, management, marketing, finance and economics to the global arena while familiarizing you with various world cultures, religions and societies.
+Shippensburg University's AACSB-accredited Business Management, International Business Concentration, BSBA program provides you with knowledge of business, management, marketing, finance and economics to the global arena while familiarizing you with various world cultures, religions and societies.

 What Will I Learn?